Traffic and Parking Regulations

 3.3 - Parking permits are colour coded according to areas where authorised parking is permitted:-

 a.
-Restricted - a Blue permit is valid for all car parks;
+Restricted - a Blue permit is valid for all car parks for anyone in possession of a Blue Badge;

 b.
-Staff - a Yellow permit is valid for Staff car parks
+Staff - a White & Blue permit is valid for Staff car parks;

-3.6 - In the interest of site security permit holders are required to notify Security Staff of vehicles to be left overnight in Staff car parks.
+3.5 - In the interest of site security, permit holders are required to notify Security Staff of vehicles to be left overnight in Staff car parks.

 a.
 Departmental vehicle loading point